TongLiGithub/FintechProject_LendingClub_new/README.md

 * Select data: Get rid of null features, split train and test datasets in terms of issued time, select data with term of 36 months
 * Feature engineering and cleaning
 * Train a preliminary XGBoost model
-* Tuning hyperparameters with Bayesian Optimization
+* Tune hyperparameters with Bayesian Optimization
-* Find out the most important predictors based on the tuned model
+* Retrain the model; Find out the most important predictors
 * Save the model

 **Note:** Historical data file is too large (more than 100 MB) therefore is not uploaded on to github